jghibiki/Byte-le-Royale-2018/sphinx/unit_classes.md

 ```

 ### Unique Ability
-Target Weakness: take a turn to find critical points, then next turn deal 2.5 * damage.
+Target Weakness: takes a turn to find critical points, then next turn deal 2.5 * damage.

 ### Unit Properties
 - ```Pikeman.primary_weapon``` The type of primary weapon the unit is carrying.